-Health Minister Andrew Little launches mental health recruitment drive
+Govt slated over big spend but few improvements in mental health

+The Government's major $1.9 billion mental health budget has not seen improvements "materialise" as hoped, a major report has found.

-Health Minister Andrew Little has launched a major recruitment drive for mental health nurses as the Government faces increasing scrutiny in the sector.
+It comes as Health Minister Andrew Little today launched a major recruitment drive for mental health nurses.

-A major report released today from the Mental Health and Wellbeing Commission found despite "significant investment" since 2019, few improvements had been seen in the sector.
+A report released today from the Mental Health and Wellbeing Commission found despite "significant investment" since 2019, few improvements had been seen.

+National Party mental health spokesman Matt Doocey said it raised the question of where the $1.9 billion mental health package announced in 2019 had actually gone.

-Little today launched a campaign to recruit mental health nurses and meet with the nurses that feature in the campaign at Middlemore Hospital before speaking to media around 11.45am.
+Little today launched a campaign to recruit mental health nurses and meet with the nurses who feature in the campaign at Middlemore Hospital.

-This year the Government has funded 234 new-entry places for registered nurses to specialise in mental health, Little said, and he hoped the "You're Ready" campaign could help double that number.
+The Government had funded 234 new-entry places for registered nurses this year to specialise in mental health, Little said, and he hoped the "You're Ready" campaign could help double that number.

-"It aims to encourage more nursing graduates into mental health and addiction roles, increase the number of Māori and Pacific people working in this area, and bring former nurses back into the profession," Little said.

-The two-year campaign features real nurses who work in mental health and addiction who help people through some of their toughest times, he said.

-"These mental health professionals want to encourage others to take up these rewarding roles and to do the same.

-"The mental health and addiction workforce do an incredible job and we know the pressure on them is increasing.
-The awareness of mental wellbeing issues has grown and so too has the demand for specialist services."

-This initiative is funded from the $77 million workforce development fund, part of the 2019 Wellbeing Budget, Little said.
+This initiative was funded from the $77 million workforce development fund, part of the 2019 Wellbeing Budget, Little said.

+Meanwhile the Mental Health and Wellbeing Commission's latest report, released this morning, found despite that "significant investment" improvements in services "have not materialised as we had hoped for over this time", commission board chair Hayden Wano said.

+The Government's 2019 budget boost was in response to the Inquiry into Mental Health and Addiction (He Ara Oranga), which estimated the annual cost of serious mental illness, including addiction, at $12 billion.

+"This also creates an opportunity to hear the voices of Māori and people with lived experience and provide a greater choice of supports," Wano said.

+A stocktake on progress of the mental health programme in September found there had been advancement in many areas, but the delivery of new mental health and additional units was an issue and more focus was also needed on growing and retaining a suitably qualified workforce.

-Little is also likely to face questions about the wider mental health strategy, the Commission's report and Covid-19.
+Little also faced questions about the wider mental health strategy, the commission's report and Covid-19.

 Middlemore Hospital is bearing the brunt of the Omicron outbreak – as of yesterday, it had 221 Covid-19 patients, more than any other hospital.